 Reddit Rank #4 91% positive sentiment 1,560 Reddit comments

-HomeKit-compatible smart plugs have historically been expensive — Eve and Elgato plugs regularly cost $35–50 each, and many otherwise good plugs simply don't support Apple Home.
+HomeKit-compatible smart plugs have historically been expensive — Eve and Elgato plugs regularly cost a premium each, and many otherwise good plugs simply don't support Apple Home.
 Meross changed that calculus.
-The MSS315 4-pack works natively with Apple HomeKit, Amazon Alexa, and Google Home simultaneously, and it's the plug r/HomeKit recommends whenever someone asks for an affordable entry point into the Apple home ecosystem.
+The MSS315 works natively with Apple HomeKit, Amazon Alexa, and Google Home simultaneously, and it's the plug r/HomeKit recommends whenever someone asks for an affordable entry point into the Apple home ecosystem.

 The trade-off versus Kasa is longevity data — Meross has fewer long-term reviews than TP-Link, and a smaller portion of Reddit users have 3+ year ownership reports.
 But in threads where HomeKit compatibility is a requirement and budget matters, Meross wins the recommendation almost every time.
-At roughly $8–9 per plug in a 4-pack, it's the only HomeKit option that competes on price with Wi-Fi-only alternatives.
+At a low cost per plug in a 4-pack, it's the only HomeKit option that competes on price with Wi-Fi-only alternatives.

 u